hpca-uji/SpMV-CNN-Model/README.md

 ## Obtaining the dataset

-The execution time and energy consumption data corresponding to the SpMV operation on a set of sparse matrices from the SuiteSparse Collection have been obtained on an Intel Xeon E5-2630 core running at frequencies 1.2, 1.6, 2.0, 2.4 GHz.
+The execution time and energy consumption data corresponding to the SpMV operation on a set of sparse matrices from the SuiteSparse Matrix Collection have been obtained on an Intel Xeon E5-2630 core running at frequencies 1.2, 1.6, 2.0, 2.4 GHz.
 The energy consumption measurements are obtained via the Intel RAPL interface and gathered at three different levels (total, package and DRAM, where total = package + DRAM)